GT-PRC/DPTBO/README.md

 The Matlab code associated with the paper ["High Dimensional Global Optimization Method for High-Frequency Electronic Design"](https://ieeexplore.ieee.org/document/8727492).

-We propose a new high-dimensional Bayesian optimization (BO) method, Bayesian Optimization with Deep Partitioning Tree (DPT-BO), which uses an additive Gaussian Process (GP) to approximate the high-dimensional objective function.
-The additive structure we use preserve interaction between every parameter to capture various classes of functions that can be modelled.
-This makes the DPT-BO method particularly applicable to high-frequency electronic design problems since such interactions needs to be considered in high-frequency design problems.

-Preserving such interactions makes the auxiliary optimization of acquisition function in BO very challenging.
-Here, we propose a new hierarchical partitioning scheme, Deep Partitioning Tree, that completely eliminates this auxiliary optimization step and uses sensitivity of input parameters to determine where to query the function next.
-The sensitivities are learned on-the-fly by utilizing Automatic Relevance Determination (ARD) kernels for the GP.

-This work is funded in part by the DARPA CHIPS project under award N00014-17-1-2950 and by ASCENT, one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program sponsored by DARPA.
+This work is funded in part by the DARPA CHIPS project under award N00014-17-1-2950 and by ASCENT, one of six centers in JUMP, a Semiconductor Research Corporation (SRC) program sponsored by DARPA and NSF I/UCRC Center for Advanced Electronics Through Machine Learning (CAEML).

+Please cite our paper if you use any part of the code: <br />
+H. M. Torun and M. Swaminathan, <br />
+"High Dimensional Global Optimization Method for High-Frequency Electronic Design" <br />
+in IEEE Transactions on Microwave Theory and Techniques, vol. 66, no. 6, June 2019. <br />

 For questions, queries and bug reports, please feel free to contact: htorun3@gatech.edu